 - 1. Select one of the following harvest strategies for bear management units at the beginning of each three-year recommendation cycle: - a.
-Light Harvest Strategy - i. $\leq 25\%$ of the units statewide managed under this strategy. - ii.
-Manage based on performance targets referenced in the harvest strategy. - iii.
-Select limited entry permit system and apply at least 20% of the available permits on each (spring and fall) hunt. - iv.
-Select regular or shortened season formats. - v.
-Criterion used to select this strategy include providing opportunity to harvest adult male bears, a low level of human-bear conflict, low bear population in need of harvest protection or population is acting as source for adjoining bear management units.
+Light Harvest Strategy - i.
+Manage based on performance targets referenced in the harvest strategy. - ii.
+Criteria used to select this strategy include providing opportunity to harvest adult male bears, a low level of human-bear conflict, low bear population in need of harvest protection or population acting as source for adjoining bear management units. - b.
+Moderate Harvest Strategy - i.
+Manage based on performance targets referenced in the harvest strategy. - ii.
+Criteria used to select this strategy includes moderate levels of human-bear conflict and a stable bear population. - c.
+Liberal Harvest Strategy - i.
+Manage based on performance targets referenced in the harvest strategy.